 What Happens If I Lose My Bitcoin Private Key?

 The private key is the only method to legitimately access and withdraw Bitcoins from the designated wallet that matches the digital signature.
-If the private key is misplaced, stolen or lost, there is no way to gain access to the Bitcoins to make a withdrawal.
-This is why it is important to save the private key in a secure location and create a back up.
-For more information on the best ways to store Bitcoin, read this article.
+If the private key is misplaced, stolen, or lost, there is no way to gain access to the Bitcoins to make a withdrawal and the Bitcoin will be lost forever.
+This is why it is important to save the private key in a secure location and create a back-up.

 Can A Bitcoin Private Key Be Hacked?